 Copyright means the “right to copy” and is part of a larger area of law - intellectual property law - which protects the intangible or intellectual nature of a work.
 Copyright protects many types of works and only the copyright owner has the right to reproduce an entire work or a substantial part of it.

 Reproducing a work includes actions such as photocopying, scanning, downloading, uploading or emailing.
-A work can include a written text, art, music, a dramatic work or a stand-alone work (e.g., a graph, chart, map, figure, photograph, table or diagram).
+A work can include a written text, art, music, a dramatic work or a stand-alone work (for example, a graph, chart, map, figure, photograph, table or diagram).
 A work can also be a sound recording, a performance or a communication signal.

 In Canada, there is no requirement that a work be registered for it to be copyright protected or that the word "copyright" or the symbol “©” appear on the work for it to be protected.
 However, it is recommended to use the universal copyright symbol “©” on any works you have created, as it serves as a reminder to others that the work is protected.